 What plenty of marketers aren’t aware of, though, is that UGC can improve a company’s search engine optimization (SEO) efforts as well.
 UGC is crucial to generating peer recommendations.
 Peer recommendations for UGC increase as companies publish a greater amount of useful and authentic content that resonates with an audience.
 And the more a brand’s content is engaged with and recommended by other users, the more likely it becomes for search engines to rank a company’s site more highly on its search engine results pages (SERPs).

 The value of SEO can’t be overstated — the wrong SEO strategies, though, won’t do much to boost a brand’s content higher up a search engine’s SERPs.
 What’s more is that search engine optimization has changed dramatically in recent years, which means that brands need to use the latest and most current strategies to improve their rankings.
-To that end, let’s take a quick look at how brands can take advantage of their UGC to improve their rankings among SERPs and better leverage that UGC to improve their SEO efforts.
+To that end, let’s take a quick look at how brands can take advantage of their UGC to improve their rankings among SERPs and better leverage that UGC to improve their SEO efforts and SEO reports template.

 Spark keyword-centric conversations among consumers

 There are a few different methods that websites may use to approach their UGC.
 Certain sites have website managers and moderators that generate conversation topics for discussions among users, while others tend to sit back and let their audience talk about what interests them most.
 Although both methods have their merits, the former approach makes it easier to solicit discussions from a consumer audience about topics that relate heavily to a brand’s set of target keywords.